HHSI founder-director, Siobhán Armstrong, has over twenty-five years’ arts administration experience. She has been HHSI director for fifteen years.

 Siobhán is one of Europe's foremost historical harpists, performing and recording sixteenth- to eighteenth-century chamber music and opera with many of Europe's most prestigious historical and traditional performers, recording on Deutsche Grammophon, Sony and Virgin Classics, among other labels.
 She plays copies of single- and multi-row harps from the Middle Ages to the baroque period.
 Siobhán has performed, broadcast and taught throughout Europe, North America and Japan and has appeared as a soloist or ensemble player at venues including the Konzerthaus in Vienna, the Concertgebouw in Amsterdam, the Southbank in London, the Opéra Comique in Paris and the Zankel Hall at Carnegie, New York.

 In 2014, Siobhán was awarded a three-year bursary by Middlesex University, London, to pursue PhD research into early Irish harp performance practice.
 She has also embarked on an ambitious Arts Council-funded recording project of music in Ireland 1500-1800.
-Vol. 1: Music, Ireland and the Sixteenth Century, will appear in 2018.
+Vol. 1: Music, Ireland and the Sixteenth Century, appeared in 2019.

 Sylvia Crawford performs several HHSI roles: she has been the financial administrator of The Historical Harp Society of Ireland since 2013 and is also an HHSI tutor, teaching early Irish harp in Armagh, Dublin and at Scoil na gCláirseach–Festival of Early Irish Harp each August in Kilkenny.